MSGamgee85/MSGamgee85/README.md

 `egf` stands for `Finance Engineering` in brazilian portuguese.

-Here you'll find some of the academic work I executed throughout my MBA.
+Here you'll find some of the `academic work` I have carried out throughout my MBA.

-Finance Engineering is a field of study based on math and computer programming tools for finance quantitative analysis.
+Finance Engineering is a field of study based on math and computer programming tools for `finance quantitative analysis`.

-Some important problems that egf targets include:
+Some important **problems** that egf targets include:
 ```python
 -------------------------
 * derivatives pricing